wlcamargo/kafka/README.md

 ## 🧐 About <a name="about"></a>

-Instalar o Kafka e realizar primeiro envio e recebimento de dados no formato streaming, a partir do Postregres.
+Instalar o Kafka e realizar primeiro envio e recebimento de dados no formato streaming a partir do Postgres.

 ## 🚀 Features <a name="features"></a>

 - Extração de dados em streaming com o Kafka

 ## ⚠️ Prerequisites <a name="prerequisites"></a>

 - Docker